 To answer this question in detail, please see our post on the gear that MLB catchers wore during the 2021 season.
 Pretty interesting if you ask us!

 All Star designs and manufactures catcher's gear for the Under Armour line.
 So if you buy Under Armour catcher's equipment, you are really getting All Star gear.

 Yes!
 Rawlings purchased Easton in October of 2020.
 Click here to read more.

 Question: What catchers gear does Buster Posey wear?

-As of the date of publication, Buster Posey wears the following catcher’s gear: 1.
+However, towards the end of his career, Posey wore the following catcher’s gear: 1.
 A modified All Star System 7 catcher’s helmet.
 2. A Marucci chest protector; 3.
 Rawlings Heart of the Hide catcher’s mitt.
 4. Marucci leg guards.
 5. Marucci knee savers.

-Most of his equipment is customized for him, though you can still get (at least) the base model of most pieces of his gear.
+Most of his equipment was customized for him, though you can still find (at least) the base model of most pieces of his gear.

 Question: What is the name of the baseball catchers mask with springs?

 That mask is called the Force3 Defender!
 Many professional catchers are using this mask now.